Faisal-pixel/Issues-and-Resolutions-Javascript/issues_and_resolution.md

 ### Developer: [Adams Faisal Omokugbo]

-### Bug: Figuring out how to integrate devextreme datagrid.
+### Issue: Figuring out how to integrate devextreme datagrid.

 ### Solution: So I installed devextreme using npm, below is the main structure to show a table